 Residencies at Arts Organizations: Arts organizations may apply for grants up to $35,000 to host a residency with local, national, or international artists.

-Artist Achievement Awards: This program was launched in 2012.
-Two awards of $15,000 will be given annually to an established artist and an emerging artist in recognition of exemplary artistic achievements and promise for future work.
-Candidates will be considered by nomination only.
+Carol R. Brown Creative Achievement Awards: Two awards of $15,000 will be given annually to an established artist and an emerging artist in recognition of exemplary artistic achievements and promise for future work.
+Candidates are considered by nomination only.

 The foundations will also promote grantees through media outlets and special events to heighten community awareness of the importance and achievements of artists in the region.
 For more information about Investing in Professional Artists contact: Marilyn Coleman, Project Consultant, at email@example.com.